Are you looking to store a collection of wine at home?

 4. Upgrade Pick: Kalamera 66-Bottle Dual-Zone Best Wine Fridge

-If you’ve got the makings of a more sizeable collection of wine, Kalamera offer a 66-bottle fridge that delivers without taking up too much room.
+If you’ve got the makings of a more sizeable collection of wine, Kalamera offers a 66-bottle fridge that delivers without taking up too much room.

 The sleek French doors give you a pair of temperature zones so you can keep both red and white at their best without needing to compromise.

-As with all wine coolers, capacity is based on regular bottles so take this into account if you frequently drink champagne or other oversized bottles.
+As with all wine coolers, capacity is based on regular bottles, so consider if you frequently drink champagne or other oversized bottles.

 If you’ve got a generous budget and you’re looking for one of the best wine coolers on the market, this unit from Kalamera is a must.

 - The onboard alarm gives an audible and visual alarm if the door isn’t properly closed